adamsalter/sitemap_generator/README.md

 * Adheres to the [Sitemap 0.9 protocol][sitemap_protocol]
 * Handles millions of links
 * Automatically compresses your sitemaps
-* Notifies search engines (Google, Bing, SitemapWriter) of new sitemaps
+* Notifies search engines (Google, Bing) of new sitemaps
 * Ensures your old sitemaps stay in place if the new sitemap fails to generate
 * Gives you complete control over your sitemap contents and naming scheme
 * Intelligent sitemap indexing